The Value of School Gardens

 • multicultural garden (I participated in a tour of community gardens in Toronto a few years ago and saw peanuts growing, and jute, calliloo, okra and other plants I'd never seen before)

-• discovery or experimental garden (a local farmer once told me that the best gardeners he'd ever met were soil scientists, because they understood that different plants thrive on different types of soil — imagine the experimental possibilities!)
+• discovery or experimental garden (a local farmer once told me that the best gardeners he'd ever met were soil scientists, because they understood that different plants thrive in different types of soil — imagine the experimental possibilities!)

 • permaculture garden or edible landscaping